Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Action on Hilbert schemes

 For simplicity, we will denote the Hecke patterns $\Hilb$ and $\Hilb(\oS)$ by $\Hpat$ and $\oHpat$ respectively.
 Proposition~\ref{prop:negheckeactionsdef} yields two representations

-such that the subspace $H^c_*(\Coh_{0,k},\Q)$ maps into
+such that the subspace $H^c_*(\Coh_{k\delta},\Q)$ maps into

 We get similar representations for $\oS$.
-Since both $\Hilb$ and $\Hilb(\oS)$ are right Hecke patterns, by Remark~\ref{rmk:proper-action-COHA}(i) we can lift $\Psi_{\Hpat}^-$ to an action of $\widetilde{\Hb}_0(S)$.
-By Proposition~\ref{P:regularHP}, regularity of the Hecke patterns above yields representations
+Since both $\Hilb$ and $\Hilb(\oS)$ are right Hecke patterns, by Remark~\ref{rmk:proper-action-COHA}(a) we can lift $\Psi_{\Hpat}^-$ to an action of the algebra $\widetilde{\Hb}_0(S)$.
+By Proposition~\ref{P:regularHP}, the regularity of the Hecke patterns yields representations